Andrew Marvell: Marvell's poetic style

 Marvell is said to have adhered to the established stylized forms of his contemporary neoclassical tradition.
 These include the carpe diem lyric tradition which also forms the basis of his famous lyric "To His Coy Mistress".
 He adopted familiar forms and infused them with his unique conceits, analogies, reflections and preoccupations with larger questions about life and death.
 T.S.
 Eliot wrote of Marvell's style that "It is more than a technical accomplishment, or the vocabulary and syntax of an epoch; it is, what we have designated tentatively as wit, a tough reasonableness beneath the slight lyric grace".
 He also identified Marvell and the metaphysical school with the "dissociation of sensibility" that occurred in 17th-century English literature; Eliot described this trend as "something which ... happened to the mind of England...it is the difference between the intellectual poet and the reflective poet".
 Poets increasingly developed a self-conscious relationship to tradition, which took the form of a new emphasis on craftsmanship of expression and an idiosyncratic freedom in allusions to Classical and Biblical sources.

 "To His Coy Mistress", Marvell's most celebrated poem, combines an old poetic conceit (the persuasion of the speaker's lover by means of a carpe diem philosophy) with Marvell's typically vibrant imagery and easy command of rhyming couplets.
 Other works incorporate topical satire and religious themes.

 Legacy

 A secondary school in Hull, the Andrew Marvell Business and Enterprise College, is named after him.

+In Popular Fiction

+The play Appleton House by Australian playwright AS McPhie examines Marvell's time teaching Mary Fairfax, and features many of the lyric poems believed to have been written in this period.